igrorp/pre-miRNA-plot/README.md

 <p>To install pre-miRNA-plot you can download this repository as a zip file in the main page, or clone it in your machine:</p>
 <pre><code>git clone https://github.com/igrorp/pre-miRNA-plot.git
 </code></pre>
-<p>After decompression or cloning, you have to enter the folder and run the <a hinstall.sh">install.sh file to make the program executable and to move it to /usr/local/bin/ so you can access it from anywhere.
+<p>After decompression or cloning, you have to enter the folder and run the <a href="install.sh">install.sh</a> file to make the program executable and to move it to /usr/local/bin/ so you can access it from anywhere.
 You will need superuser permission for that.</p>
 <pre><code>sh ./install.sh
 </code></pre>
 <p>You can check if the program has been successfully moved and installed by testing it with our test data.</p>